 5. Go to Bluetooth Settings

 Our Bluetooth settings screen displays as follows on our iPad Air tablet.
-Note that our Bluetooth is enabled here.
-But since we turned off our JBL Clip 3 speaker, it shows as Not Connected.
+Note that our Bluetooth is running here.
+But since we turned off our JBL Clip 3, it shows as Not Connected.
 See this as shown in this list of previously paired Bluetooth devices, shown next.

-The JBL Clip 3 entry is the last item on the list shown in the last screenshot.
+So find that entry at the last item on the list in this demo.

-Then, the JBL Clip 3 device screen shows, as seen next.
+Then, the JBL Clip 3 device screen appears.

 7. Tap the Forget This Device Option

-When you tap the Forget This Device link, you then get the Forget “JBL Clip 3” prompt, as shown next.
+When you tap the Forget This Device link, you then get the Forget “JBL Clip 3” prompt.

 8. Tap the Red OK Button